digitalaidseattle/plymouth-housing/docs/designs/login-design.md

 ## 1. Introduction

 ### 1.1 Purpose
-The purpose of this document is to outline the design of a sign-in page for a volunteering organization.
-This page will authenticate users through Azure OAuth and redirect them to different pages based on their role (volunteer or admin).
-The document focuses on the design of the sign-in page and the volunteer PIN page, with specific details on the database schema required.
+This document outlines the design of a sign-in page for PH admins and volunteers.
+Users will be authenticated through Azure OAuth and redirected based on their role (admin or volunteer).
+The document focuses on the design of the sign-in page, the volunteer PIN page, and the supporting database schema.

 ### 1.2 Scope
 The scope of this design includes the development of:
-- A sign-in page that redirects to Azure OAuth for authentication.
+- A sign-in page redirecting to Azure OAuth for authentication.
+- Role-based redirection:  admins are directed to the dashboard, while volunteers are directed to a name selection page before entering their 4-digit PIN.
-- A volunteer PIN page that allows volunteers to sign in using a dropdown selection and a 4-digit PIN.
+- A volunteer name page where volunteers select their name and enter a 4-digit PIN for sign-in.
-- A mechanism to retrieve forgotten PINs.
+- A mechanism to retrieve forgotten PINs via email.
-- A database schema to support volunteer sign-ins.
+- A database schema supporting volunteer sign-ins.

-The admin dashboard and volunteer dashboard functionalities are outside the scope of this document.
+The functionalities of the admin dashboard, volunteer dashboard, setting user activation status, and enrolling or deleting users are outside the scope of this document.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **OAuth**: Open Authorization, a protocol for secure user authentication.